 MPEG-7 Color Layout

 Simply put, it represents the spatial distribution of the color in images in a compact form.
-The image is divided into 8×8 dicrete blocks and their representative average colors in the YCbCr color space are extracted.
+The image is divided into 8×8 discrete blocks, and their representative average colors in the YCbCr color space are extracted.
 The descriptor is obtained by applying the discrete cosine transformation (DCT) on every block and using its coefficients.
 The produced descriptor (=fingerprint) is a 3×64 representation of the image.
-By the way, image partitioning into blocks, the DCT transformation and zigzag scanning are used in JPG format.
+By the way, image partitioning into blocks, DCT transformation, and zigzag scanning are used in JPG format.

 Edge Histogram Descriptor

 It represents the spatial distribution of five types of edges in the image.
-An image is subdivided into 4×4 subimages and the local edge histogram of five broadly grouped edge types (vertical, horizontal, 45 diagonal, 135 diagonal and non-directional) is computed.
+An image is subdivided into 4×4 subimages, and the local edge histogram of five broadly grouped edge types (vertical, horizontal, 45 diagonal, 135 diagonal, and non-directional) is computed.
 As a result, the descriptor is 4x4x8.
-So this method is used mainly for describing the shape features.
-For each type of edges there are corresponding filters.
+So this method is used mainly for describing shape features.
+For each type of edge, there are corresponding filters.

 Other algorithms

-There are two processes needed to get implemented:
+There are two processes that need to be implemented:

 Configuring Solr